Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 If relying on automatic tiles creation (like we're about to do here), you must set the tile size **before** creating the *atlas*.
-The atlas will determine which tiles from the tilesheet can be added to a TileMap node (as not every part of the image may be a valid tile).
+The atlas will determine which tiles from the tilesheet can be added to a LayeredTileMap node (as not every part of the image may be a valid tile).

-Open the **TileSet** panel at the bottom of the editor, then click the "+" icon in the bottom-left corner to add a new atlas:
+Open the **LayeredTileSet** panel at the bottom of the editor, then click the "+" icon in the bottom-left corner to add a new atlas:

 .. figure:: img/using_tilesets_create_new_atlas.webp
    :align: center
-   :alt: Creating a new atlas in a TileSet resource using the bottom panel
+   :alt: Creating a new atlas in a LayeredTileSet resource using the bottom panel

-   Creating a new atlas in a TileSet resource using the bottom panel
+   Creating a new atlas in a LayeredTileSet resource using the bottom panel

 After creating an atlas, you must assign a tilesheet texture to it.
 This can be done by choosing it on the left column of the bottom panel, then